Vyral/brett-jennings-recruiting/_posts/2020-08-04-q-how-has-kelly-baldwin-had-such-an-excellent-july.md

 **10:30-** Wrapping things up

-If you have any questions for me about anything we discussed in the video above or anything else related to real estate, don’t hesitate to reach out via phone or email today.
+If you have questions for me about what we discussed in the video above or anything else related to real estate, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you.